Moxidectin for Dogs and Cats

 How Does Selamectin Work?

-Medications containing selamectin are applied to the skin of dogs or cats and are absorbed with the natural oils secreted by their skin.
+Medications containing selamectin for dogs and cats are applied to the skin and are absorbed with the natural oils secreted by their skin.
 Selamectin works to kill parasites by interfering with the nervous system of the infecting parasite.

 What Parasites Does Selamectin Work Against?